 Gertrude Bonnin a well-known poet and writer, but also known for many other accomplishments:

 - As a musician, in 1910, Bonnin helped write in collaboration with composer William F. Hanson, The Sun Dance Opera, which premiered in 1913, at Orpheus Hall, in Vernal, Utah.

 - The Broadway Theatre ran The Sun Dance Opera in 1938, but it was unfortunate that the billboard only featured William F. Hanson as the only composer.

 - As a member of the Society of American Indians, she dedicated her time by fighting Native American rights to gain full citizenship.

 - In 1916, she became an outspoken voice for the Society of American Indians as the group’s elected Secretary she pushed for an investigation into corrupt practices by the Bureau of Indian Affairs against the abuse of Native American children.

 - In 1921, Bonnin joined General Federation of Women’s Clubs, an organization who promoted women’s rights.

-- •In the Scientific community, Bonnin was recognized by giving her a honorary title, naming a crater after the Native American authoress on the planet Venus.
+- Recognized in the Scientific community, by giving her an honorary title, naming a crater after the Native American authoress on the planet Venus.

 - Named a 1999 Honoree by the National Women’s History Project.

-- •Upon her death, Gertrude Bonnin was buried in Washington DC at the prestigious Arlington National Cemetery.
+- Upon her death, Gertrude Bonnin’s burial began in Washington DC at the prestigious Arlington National Cemetery.